mwt/matthewthom.as/mirrors.md

 ### TeX/CTAN
 {: .anchor}

 I have an official registered [CTAN](https://mirror.ctan.org) mirror for downloading LaTeX.
-The mirror is updated every 12 hours and can be accessed using [`mirror.mwt.me/ctan/`](https://mirror.mwt.me/ctan/) or [`mirror-cf.mwt.me/ctan/`](https://mirror-cf.mwt.me/ctan/) to use over Cloudflare.
+The mirror is updated every 12 hours and can be accessed using [`mirror.mwt.me/ctan/`](https://mirror.mwt.me/ctan/).
 The mirror can be selected in TeXLive, MikTeX, MacTeX, and others.

 ### Termux
 {: .anchor}